-In this article, the Pittsburgh Public Schools warn they have no room in the high school curriculum for mandatory money management classes.
-However, they do offer personal finance lessons incorporated in the classes in their “career and technical education” program.
+Many public schools have warned that they have no room in the high school curriculum for mandatory money management classes.
+However, some of them do offer personal finance lessons incorporated in the classes in their “career and technical education” programs.

 In seventh grade, I was forced to participate in a class called “home economics” for part of the year.
 We learned life skills such as sewing pillows and making crêpes.
 Home economics would be the perfect class to spend about two weeks on the basic money management skills needed to get students started on the way towards fiscal maturity.
 In fact, a large part of running a home is managing its finances.
 This could be the perfect place!

 In the end, though, teaching personal finance is the parents’ responsibility.
 If that’s not an option, life will eventually “happen” to the students and, as they grow up, they will learn from experience.